 Choosing an Estate Planning Attorney A values-based, client-centered attorney will help your clients succeed.

-Mutual respect and clear protocols will characterize the interdisciplinary team that is working well together.
-Each team member will know exactly what is expected of him, and communication will be constant and clear.
+mutual respect and clear protocols characterize the interdisciplinary team that is working well together.

 The attorney will also be aware that for a plan to work well, the people who will help in the future need to know what's going on.
 If the children will someday serve as trustees and personal representatives, the attorney might tell those children what to do.
 If ongoing trusts have been established to protect those children and grandchildren, the other advisors should be in a position to continue serving as advisors to the subsequent generations instead of losing those accounts.
 The client-centered interdisciplinary approach can make that happen.

 The right attorney does exist, and is looking for the right financial advisor, insurance professional and CPA to work with.
 If you share the values and practices outlined, you should look for an attorney with beliefs similar to yours.
 You might also check with regional and national organizations of attorneys who specialize in this area of the law, visit their events and spend some time getting to know their members.

 As every member of the planning team focuses on the needs of the client, the process will run more smoothly, the client will be more comfortable and the practices of all the professionals involved will prosper.